LechintanTudor/sparsey/README.md

 - Be flexible: Any `Send + Sync + 'static` type can be used as a component.
 - Be concise: The most commonly used functionalities should require the least amount of typing.
+- Make use of sparse sets: Provide features exclusive to sparse set-based ECS.

 ## Example